zecollokaris/FireBase-Authentication-Tutorial/README.md

 apply plugin: 'com.google.gms.google-services'
 ```

-6. Add the below resources to dimens.xml, colors.xml and strings.xml.
-These resources doesn’t require for firebase, but for this code.
+6. Add the below resources to **dimens.xml, colors.xml and strings.xml**.
+These resources doesn’t require for firebase, but for this demo.

 #### `dimex.xml`